lslezak/blog-test/_posts/2016-10-20-highlights-of-yast-development-sprint-26.md

 date: 2016-10-20 12:36:54.000000000 +00:00
 title: Highlights of YaST development sprint 26
-description: We did our best to keep you entertained during this development sprint with a couple of blog posts ([1] and [2]).
+description: We did our best to keep you entertained during this development sprint with a couple of blog posts.
 But now the sprint is over and it&#8217;s time for a new report.
-Squashing low priority bugs One of the main reasons to adopt Scrum was to ensure we make a good use of [&#8230;]
 category:
 - Distribution
 - Factory